 How much do I want to pay?

 Once you’ve identified which chargers suit your needs based on the features they offer, you’ll be able to compare their prices.
 If you live in a rented property or a flat, it's worth checking if you’re eligible for the government’s OZEV Homecharge Scheme Grant, as this can save you up to £350 off the price of your charger and installation.
-On our website, guide prices with the grant and installation included start at £549 and go up to £860, so there are options for a range of budgets.
+On our website, guide prices with the installation included start at £959 and go up to £1270 so there are options for a range of budgets.
 We also offer a subscription for £30 a month.

 How do I want it to look?

 Most of the time, EV chargers are installed in a visible place on your property.
 Whether you want something discrete, or something to match the look of your house, the style of the charger may be important to you.
 Just like the vehicles they power, EV chargers come in a range of styles from simple and minimalistic to quirky and funky.
 Some charger models also spoil you for choice with a range of colours.
 You can really express your style through your EV charger!